Welcome to Beauty Cosmetic Surgery | 20 Years of Experience!

 It may also not be suitable for older patients, as facial fat naturally decreases with age and bichectomy will accentuate the aging process more prominently.
 Those outside of a healthy weight range are also not suitable for the procedure, as weight gain and weight loss can significantly alter face shape.

-An experienced plastic surgeon can complete the bichectomy procedure under local anesthesia in about 30 minutes.
+The bichectomy can be performed under local anesthesia in about 30 minutes.
 A small incision (approximately 1 cm) is made inside of the cheek.
 The buccal fat pad is exposed and carefully removed, and then the incision is closed with absorbable sutures.

 It is possible to combine this surgery with other facial procedures, including rhinoplasty.